srobin9/hakmin-gcp-checkride/README.md

     ```
     *   This project provisions AlloyDB instances (or Cloud SQL instances if the module is uncommented) within the networking configurations set up by `02-service-network`.
     * Use workspace to deploy databases for different environments (e.g. create 'dev' workspace to create databases for development environment)
+    *  This should be executed on the service project where you want to create resources

 ### Stage 4: Setting Up Kubernetes (03-gke)